 She looked incredulous at my lack of enthusiasm.
 “You’re not the least bit interested?
 You are a single, available woman you know.”

-She ignored my miniature speech, “so you admit he looks niceee” she teased, drawing out the word and raising her eyebrows.
+She ignored my miniature speech, “So, you admit he looks niceee” she teased, drawing out the word and raising her eyebrows.

 “Sure why not.”
 I could see that I was fighting a losing battle.
 I had a better chance using diversionary tactics.
 “What’s going on with you anyway?
 Did you get a second date with that guy you saw a couple of weeks ago?”

 My tactics worked, she immediately turned a deep shade of plum.